The Parnell Business Association goal is for Parnell to be the most sought after Auckland City fringe precinct in which to do business.

 Parnell holds a rich and unique position in the history of New Zealand.
 The original occupants, Mana Whenua, resided here for some 1,000 years before the arrival of the first settlers.
 Shortly after this, in the 1840’s, Parnell was established as Auckland’s first suburb where it developed as an affluent precinct with a thriving business community.

 From its strategic location on the shores of the Waitematā, and with superb views over Auckland, Parnell has witnessed significant change in the Auckland inner city environment.
-It has also observed very real change within its own precinct, particularly since the heydays of the 1970’s and 80’s when Parnell was home to; a picturesque village, New Zealand’s first weekend shopping experience, cool bars and restaurants, big spending advertising agencies, visitors/tourists and the like.
+It has also observed very real change within its own precinct, particularly since the heydays of the 1970’s and 80’s when Parnell was home to a picturesque village, New Zealand’s first weekend shopping experience, cool bars and restaurants, big spending advertising agencies, visitors/tourists and the like.

 Parnell has remained a sought after and affluent suburb of Auckland with all the benefits that come with being in close proximity to the CBD.
 It boasts multiple attractions both geographical and as part of the built environment.
-The development of new precincts such as Britomart, the Viaduct and Wynard Quarter in the last decade has posed significant competitive demand, as have other districts with more trendy hospitality, night life, as well as large malls and retail experiences.
+The development of new precincts such as Britomart, the Viaduct and Wynard Quarter in the last two decades has posed significant competitive demand, as have other districts with more trendy hospitality, night life, as well as large malls and retail experiences.

 Notwithstanding this, some good progress has been made by the Parnell Business Association and the local business community.
 In the 2014/15 year Parnell Business Association successfully completed an expansion of the Parnell Business Improvement District (BID) area.
 The outcome is a stronger voice for Parnell and better funding whilst also adding an overview to the precinct challenges in terms of connectivity of the expanded area.